 Children are encouraged to read at least three times a week with an adult at home.
 Teachers will check reading diaries weekly in order to check that children are reading regularly.
+Reading diaries will be checked on a Monday.
 HOME ABOUT US SCHOOL INFORMATION PARENTS CHILDREN OUR CLASS NEWS & EVENTS